 Monthly costs for a Labrador Retriever range from $223 to $436.
 This includes food, vet care, insurance, grooming, and supplies.
 Dogs and seniors typically cost more than healthy adults.

-Is a Labrador Retriever expensive to own compared to other cats?
+Is a Labrador Retriever expensive to own compared to other dogs?

 Labrador Retrievers are more expensive than average to own.
 A typical dog costs around $2,800 per year, while labrador retrievers at $2,676–$5,232/year cost more due to their large size, breed-specific health needs, and care requirements.